 tar cf /dev/tape pjanhune

-The tape device name may vary, it might also be /dev/rmt0
+The tape device name may vary, it might also be /dev/rmt0,

 for instance.
 You need write permission to it, which is typically done